diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 In these years we learned the importance of having a strong presence in the development and startup community.
 That's why we're doing a bigger effort on releasing [open source projects](https://diacode.com/open-source) and giving [talks](http://slideshare.net/Diacode) in meetups and conferences.

-We still have to improve on this aspect and dedicate more time to writing in this blog and share with you all the things we're steadily learning.
+We still have to improve on this aspect and dedicate more time to write in this blog and share with you all the things we're steadily learning.

 ## What's next